-Campaigning against illegal mining inside Sariska wildlife sanctuary.
+Campaigning against illegal mining inside Sariska wild life sanctuary.

-Filling a writ petition in the Supreme Court.
+Filling a writ petition in the supreme court

-Supreme Court decision in 1991, ordering the closure of 215 mines.
+Supreme court decision in 1991 ordering the closure of 215 mines.

-In 1993-94, TBS undertook soil and water conservation in 19 villages in the Sariska buffer area under Ecoregeneration programme and to provide employment to the erstwhile mineworkers.
+In 1993-94 TBS undertook soil and water conservation in 19 villages in the Sariska buffer area under ecoregeneration programme and to provide employment to the erstwhile mine workers.